Cool cars are Hot!

 check out the radio control cars out there and add a few to my fleet along

-with some model kits as well.
+with a model kit on occasion.
 I might even venture out of 1/64 scale

 and grab a 1/24 or 1/32 car here and there.
 I'll try to add more and